Registering and making an application

 - Chartered Association of Building Engineers - CABE are a leading body of professions who specialise in the design, construction, evaluation and maintenance of building construction.

 - Chartered Architectural Technologist - To lead your project from inception to completion.

 - Royal Town Planning Institute - A directory of Planning Consultants.

 Queries and questions

 An officer will then provide you with a written response within 10 working days.
-However, if you do not have access to an email account, please contact the planning departments Technical Support Team on 01438 242838 / 01438 242166 who can discuss your enquiry with you or pass over to a Planning Officer if the enquiry is more technical in nature.
+However, if you do not have access to an email account, please contact the planning department's Technical Support Team on 01438 242838 who can discuss your enquiry with you or pass it over to a Planning Officer if the enquiry is more technical.
 Alternatively, please contact the Council’s Customer Service Centre on 01438 242242 and your request will be logged and passed over to the Planning Department for one of our Technical Support Team or Planning Officers to contact you to discuss your enquiry accordingly.

 Did you know that certain works to your property such as the construction of a conservatory or the erection of a shed may not require planning permission?
 This is because you can undertake certain works to your property through permitted development.
 For further information on permitted development, please visit the Common Projects information page on the Planning Portal website.

 As some properties within Stevenage have had their permitted development rights removed you are advised to contact the Duty Planning Service to check whether your property has permitted development rights.

 Please note that flats and maisonettes do not have permitted development rights.
 As such, you may require planning permission from the council to undertake external alterations to your flat or maisonette.
 Therefore, it is recommended you contact the Council’s Duty Planning Service for any advice in terms of undertaking external alterations to a flat or a maisonette.